 But when you sit down and make a list of all the big, bad things you need to accomplish, you find that the workload seems more bearable.

 After all, once you make that to-do list, you can decide on which tasks to tackle first.

 A list of to-dos isn’t always a list of deadlines.
 So you’re crystal clear on anything you might miss, layer up a to-do list by listing down when those things might be due.
 Then you’ll never have to worry about cramming!

 3. Grocery/shopping list

-Because, hey, we might be creative entrepreneurs, but we aren’t starving artists.
+Because, hey, we might be creative unicorns, but we aren’t starving artists.
 Am I right?